adamluckydo/ontology/Buddhism.md

 By dividing experience into buckets, it's easier to see that every possible "thing" you can recognize falls into one of those buckets.
 This makes staying "awake" to phenomena (via meditation) simpler.

-For example, if you feel a pain in your knee, you would normally be likely to immediately feel the unpleasantness of it, subsonsciously label it as "knee pain", and immediately be pulled into a story: Maybe about how you got the injury, how long it will take to heal, or how it's otherwise impacting your life.
+For example, if you feel a pain in your knee, you would normally be likely to immediately feel the unpleasantness of it, subconsciously label it as "knee pain", and immediately be pulled into a story: Maybe about how you got the injury, how long it will take to heal, or how it's otherwise impacting your life.

 ![The Hero's Journey diagram](heros_journey.jpg)